cloudify-incubator/cloudify-ecosystem-test/README.md

 This argument can be used multiple times.

-`-p, --plugin TEXT` - Plugin to upload before test invocation, should be provided as --plugin plugin_wagon_url plugin.yaml_url.
+`-p, --plugin TEXT` - Plugin to upload before test invocation, should be provided as --plugin plugin_wagon_URL plugin_yaml_URL.
 This argument can be used multiple times.

 `--bundle-path PATH` - Plugins bundle tgz file path.